cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 ####6.1 Menu Interface
 The Menu interface is described in 2.5 and 3.5.
 The interface allows the player to control and select what level the player will play and enter setting controls.

+####6.2 Level Selection Interface
+The Level Selection Interface is the interface in which you select a specific map option.
+There will be numerous pre-created maps that offer a variety of strategic options and gameplay.
+Through this variety the user will be able to challenge themselves with different types of strategy.
+The levels with include wildly different types of terrain, and units present.

-####6.2 Tactical Planning Interface
+####6.3 Tactical Planning Interface
 This interface will have the options to pick either the dolphins or sharks in a drop down menu.
-These two sides each have certain boons to consider including attributes like attack, defense, or resources.
-Additionally, the tactical planning interface also allows the user to download previous games into a saved slot or overwrite the one saved slot.
-This means that there are two buttons regarding this function one for a new game, and one for a continued game.
-Finally, if it is a new game then the difficulty is re-set to either easy or hard with an additional two buttons.
+These two sides each have certain boons to consider including attributes like attack, and defense

-####6.3 Play Interface
+####6.4 Play Interface
 This interface will need a select function for each unit in play.
 Each unit will need a picture, and the select will cause a set of red squares to open for each moveable space.
 This unit will also have a small button at the bottom of the screen that will open the System Options Interface.
-When next to an enemy unit the friendly will turn to a new picture.
-By selecting this unit, the user can either attack (changing the color of the unit background), or defend (changing the color of the unit background).
+When next to an enemy unit the friendly unit will set up an option to attack.
+By selecting this unit the user can attack.